verygoodmarketing/betterway-website/src/_pages/services/termite-control.md

 ## Termite Control

 The first step to avoiding a termite problem is having your home regularly inspected for termites.
-And because termites feast 24/7 and can strike your home at any time, it's recommended that you have your home inspected at least once a year, or anytime you suspect termite activity.
-The cost of a termite inspection can vary based on the company, though many, if not most, offer free inspections.
-Better Way Pest Control offers a free inspection.
+Termites feast 24/7 and can strike your home at any time.
+It's recommended that you have your home inspected at least once a year, or anytime you suspect termite activity.
+Better Way Pest Control offers a free termite inspection.

-Note: If an inspection is for a real estate transaction, there are normally fees associated because additional wood destroying insects are included and a formal report must be submitted.
-Learn more about wood destroying organisms reports here.
+If termites are detected in your home, Better Way Pest Control can remove any infestations and provide termite control services to protect you home from these nasty pests.

 [Request a FREE Termite Inspection](/request-inspection){: .btn .btn-success}